‘Days Of Our Lives’ Spoilers: Abigail Wonders Who The Father Of Her Baby Is, Hope Is Worried

-Days of our Lives spoilers reveal that there will be some shocking turn of events in Salem towards the end of the week, and secrets and lies will play a big part in many of the storylines.
+Days of Our Lives spoilers reveal that there will be some shocking turn of events in Salem towards the end of the week, and secrets and lies will play a big part in many of the storylines.

-According to a report by Soap Hub, Days of our Lives fans will see Abigail Deveraux DiMera (Marci Miller) find out that she is pregnant.
+According to a report by Soap Hub, Days of Our Lives fans will see Abigail Deveraux DiMera (Marci Miller) find out that she is pregnant.
 However, she won’t know who the father of her unborn child is.

-As many fans already know, Abby is married to Chad DiMera (Billy Flynn), but when she was in the middle of her split personality disorder drama one of her alter-egos, Gabby, fell head over heels in love with Chad’s brother, Stefan Dimera (Tyler Christopher).
+As many fans already know, Abby is married to Chad DiMera (Billy Flynn), but when she was in the middle of her split personality disorder drama, one of her alter-egos, Gabby, fell head over heels in love with Chad’s brother, Stefan Dimera (Tyler Christopher).
 Gabby and Stefan ended up in bed together before Abigail was able to get help for her mental illness, but the impact of the night may now live on forever.

 Abby will tell her friend Gabi Hernandez (Camilla Banus) that she doesn’t know who the father of the baby is, and that she will likely have to tell her husband, Chad, that he might not be the child’s dad.
-Chad will certainly be crushed by the news as he his already devastated about finding Abby and Stefan in bed together, and can’t get the images out of his mind.
+Chad will certainly be crushed by the news as he is already devastated about finding Abby and Stefan in bed together, and can’t get the images out of his mind.

 Abigail is back in Salem and she may not be alone! #DAYS pic.twitter.com/GOiDIneMEl